XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 At present, I still work closely with Dr. Fuxing Wang, together exploring how gestures help children to memorize spatial information.
 Meanwhile, I'm collaborating with [Dr. Ziyi Kuang](https://www.researchgate.net/profile/Ziyi-Kuang) on several projects.

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 A new paper has published in Learning and Instruction!!
+In this paper, we focused on the effect of instructor presence and student presence in synchronous online classes on learning.
+Click [link](https://doi.org/10.1016/j.learninstruc.2025.102131) to have a look! 🎉🎉
 - *2025.03*: &nbsp;🎉🎉 I got admitted by Education PhD program (Concentration: Learning Sciences and Psychological Studies) in University of North Carolina at Chapel Hill.
-I'll join this program in 2025 Fall and start to work with Dr. Matt Bernacki.🎉🎉
+I'll join this program in 2025 Fall and start to work with Dr. Matt Bernacki there.🎉🎉

 # 📝 Publications